DmitryMyadzelets/epicx/journal/week 38.md

 <img alt="The cell in the chamber" src="/img/20240919_125246.jpg" width=400px>

-The following image depicts the temperatures dynamics.
+The following image depicts the [temperature dynamics](</logs/2024-09-19 113036.tsv>).
 See the log list below for details (time is in form hours:minutes from the beginning of the experiment).

 <img alt="Temperature curves in the chamber" src="/img/2024-09-19 - Temperatures in the chamber during the liquification of CO2.png" width=400px>